A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: Introduction

-In addition to developing an algorithm for solving mixed integer convex programs, a major result of this paper is to develop a finitely convergent cutting-plane decomposition algorithm for solving \eqref{opt:micp-xy} under mild regularity conditions.
+In addition to developing an algorithm for solving {mixed-integer} convex programs, a major result of this paper is to develop a finitely convergent cutting-plane decomposition algorithm as well as a linearize-branch-and-union decomposition algorithm for solving \eqref{opt:micp-xy} under mild regularity conditions.
 Parametric cuts are generated within the decomposition algorithm.
 An oracle for generating the parametric cuts is also developed.
-The decomposition algorithm makes the following assumptions.
+We consider the following notions and assumptions in this paper.